checkmarx-ts/cx-java-util/README.md

-The assumption is that the **cx-java-util** program will be invoked as part of a larger process which, if the project does not exist, will create i.
+The assumption is that the **cx-java-util** program will be invoked as part of a larger process which, if the project does not exist, will create it.
 For this reason, an error is not signalled if the project does not exist.

 ```